-Sight lines of the roof covering were severely restricted from ground level due to the confines of the site.
-Not all aspects of the roof covering, chimney stacks, flashings, etc could be viewed and as such we cannot fully comment upon their condition.
+Not all aspects of the roof covering, chimney stacks, flashings etc could be viewed from ground level and as such we cannot fully comment upon their condition.
+Sight lines to rear were particularly restricted.
+No sight was possible of flat sections.

-No access was possible to the roof void area due to being outwith the scope of our inspection and as such we cannot comment upon its condition.
+No access was possible to the roof void area due to this being outwith the scope of our inspection as such we cannot comment upon its condition.